 In smart office environments, office appliances will be connected with one another and share information.
 Nearby computers and input/output devices would be able to recognize a user and adapt the settings autonomously based on the user's preferences stored in the IoT cloud.
 Users will be able to print out documents by simply walking in the vicinity of a printer.
-Almost all the office appliances will connect wirelessly, while exchanging massive amounts of data through wireless medium without noticeable delay.
-Alerts on upcoming meeting, instantaneous availability of materials and documents relevant to upcoming meeting, automatic update of documents and tasks that are being modified, will be some of the many features of convenience of a smart office.
+Almost all the office appliances will connect wirelessly while exchanging massive amounts of data through a wireless medium without noticeable delay.
+Alerts on the upcoming meeting, instantaneous availability of materials and documents relevant to upcoming meetings, automatic update of documents and tasks that are being modified, will be some of the many features of the convenience of a smart office.

-Smart Store
+- Smart Store

 In large shopping malls, shopper's vicinity to products will be continuously tracked, usually by a server somewhere in the cloud.
 When a user steps into a shop, a smart device can alarm the information of new products that may match user's taste, judged from the purchase history.
-Then, when the user approaches the product, customized alerts for discounted products, or price comparison information can be sent to the device.
-Such a system can be tailored to deliver a highly customized experience, thereby greatly enhancing users' shopping experience.
-To support such a scenario, massive connectivity and low latency technologies are necessary.
+Then, when the user approaches the product, customized alerts for discounted products or price comparison information can be sent to the device.
+Such a system can be

-Figure 4 Major Service Scenarios with 5G
+Figure 4.
+Major Service Scenarios with 5G